 3. Stick With Staple Items

 I am a huge advocate for including variety within your meals during the week.
 However, with that being said, spending time crafting gourmet concoctions such as creme brulee French toast or bacon-wrapped scallops in bulk may keep you in the kitchen for much longer than you anticipated.
-Plus, as a rule, the fancier something is, the worse it tastes when it has been sitting around for a few days in Tupperware.
+Plus, as a rule, the fancier something is, the worse it tastes when it has been sitting around for a few days in food containers.

 - Protein: Chicken breast, lean ground beef, pork tenderloin, flank steak, lean lunch meat (turkey breast, ham, or roast beef) and low-fat beef jerky